 The secret is context.
 Continuation patterns work best when the trend is already strong, while reversal patterns are most powerful after a long, extended move.
 Match the pattern to the bigger picture, and you’ll read the market with far more accuracy.

 Confirm your entry.
-Never jump in on recognition alone.
-Wait for the actual breakout or breakdown, ideally backed by a surge in volume.
+Analysts generally stress the importance of waiting for confirmation (like a breakout or changes in volume) before treating a pattern as complete.
 Set alerts at key levels so you don’t waste hours glued to charts.

 Protect yourself with stop-losses.
-Place your stop just beyond the pattern’s critical level.
+Most traders place their stop just beyond the pattern’s critical level.
 For breakouts, that means just below the breakout point; for reversals, just beyond the highest high or lowest low.

 Set realistic profit targets.
 The measured move gives you a solid first target.
 Many traders take partial profits there (say half the position) and let the rest ride with a trailing stop, locking in gains while leaving room for more upside.